 Reading a good review builds trust in the buyer about the value and credibility of your offering.
 Hence, you should collect as many reviews as possible, from as many customers.

 Furthermore, reviews can literally put you on the map.
 How so?
 When you have enough good reviews, Google rewards you by listing your business at the top of map searches.
-When you reach the top spots, the potential for getting clicks sky rockets.
+When you reach the top spots, the potential for getting clicks skyrockets.

 But here’s the bad news: getting those coveted reviews isn’t easy.
-Unlike Amazon products or a local Chinese restaurant, you may not have dozens (or hundreds) of customers you service each day.
+Unlike Amazon products or a local Chinese restaurant, you may not have dozens (or hundreds) of customers you serve each day.
 To get reviews, you must ask for them.
 Here’s more info about reviews and how to solicit reviews the right way.

 Benefits of having reviews

 Reviews build social proof because people trust other people when deciding where to spend their money.
 Here are some eye-opening facts from a recent BrightLocal survey:

 - 85% of consumers trust online reviews as much as personal recommendations.

 - 73% of people have more trust in a local business with positive reviews.